0x90n/snax/README.md

 # snax
 Snax is an on-the-fly URL encoder for creating XSS payloads.
-Result of inadequate B.Suite encoder
+Result of inadequate B.Suite encoder, written in pretty poor JS.

+To Do:

+* Double encode
+* Spaces as +
+* Selective special characters encode
+* UTF options etc